danielkucera/esp-arduino-ebus/README.md

 **Sending of given ebus command(s) once**
 ```
 * subtopic: cmd/send
-* payload : array of ebus command(s) in form of "ZZPBSBNNDBx" for e.g.
+* payload:  array of ebus command(s) in form of "ZZPBSBNNDBx" for e.g.
 [
   "05070400",
   "15070400"